UpsylonDev/upsylon-node.js-clean-achitecture-template/docs/en/GETTING_STARTED.md

 ## ❓ Troubleshooting

-- **Port Error**: If port 3000 or 5432 is already in use, check that no other service is running on these ports.
+- **Port Error**: If port 3000 or 27017 is already in use, check that no other service is running on these ports.
 You can change the ports in the `.env` file and `docker-compose.yml`.
 - **Docker not responding**: Make sure Docker Desktop is running.
+- **MongoDB connection error**: Verify that the MongoDB container is running with `docker ps` and check the `MONGODB_URI` in your `.env` file.